 Acupuncture Course Overview

-Started in 1972, the College has much to offer to prospective acupuncture students.
+From its beginnings in 1972, the acupuncture training at ICOM has much to offer prospective students.
 Over the years our acupuncture course has grown and matured, reaching a depth of learning that encompasses all aspects of acupuncture.

 Teaching material and methods, both for practical and theoretical sessions, are continuously reviewed and enhanced, in order to maximise the whole student experience.